Cleveland Homicide Crime Defense Attorneys

 Negligent homicide is charged when a person accidentally kills another with the use of a deadly weapon or dangerous ordinance.
 It is often levied in the case of a hunting accident.
 However, any case where a person accidentally causes a death using a dangerous implement may fall under the umbrella of negligent homicide.
 Because of the lack of intent and the negligent, rather than reckless or purposeful circumstances, this charge is prosecuted as a first degree misdemeanor.
 Conviction may mean up to 6 months in jail and a fine of $1,000.

 Negligent homicide cases tend to be extremely emotional as the victim and defendant often knew each other or were even related.
-If you have been charged with negligent homicide in Cleveland, you should work with experienced attorneys who will protect your rights while remaining sensitive to the issues involved.
+If you have been charged with negligent homicide, you should work with experienced Cleveland homicide defense lawyers who will protect your rights while remaining sensitive to the issues involved.

 Reckless homicide is charged when prosecutors believe they can show that you engaged in reckless behavior that caused the death of another-or the termination of another's pregnancy.
 Recklessness is a legal concept that describes conduct which a reasonable person would understand to carry a significant risk of injury or death to another.
 Reckless homicide is a third degree felony in Cleveland and carries a sentence of up to 5 years and $10,000 in fines if convicted.
 While reckless homicide is a charge that doesn't indicate intent or malice, you will be left with a felony homicide record if convicted-aside from the punitive sanctions involved.